dotnet/docs/docs/csharp/tuples.md

 [!code-csharp-interactive[NestedTuples](../../samples/snippets/csharp/tuples/tuples/program.cs#SnippetNestedTuples "Tuples may contain nested tuples that participate in tuple equality.")]

-It is a compile time error to compare two tuples for equality (or inequality) when they have different shapes.
-The compiler will not attempt any deconstruction of nested tuples in order to compare them.
+It's a compile time error to compare two tuples for equality (or inequality) when they have different shapes.
+The compiler won' attempt any deconstruction of nested tuples in order to compare them.

 ## Assignment and tuples

 The language supports assignment between tuple types that have the same number of elements, where each right-hand side element can be implicitly converted to its corresponding left-hand side element.
-Other conversions are not considered for assignments.
-It is a compile time error to assign one tuple to another when they have different shapes.
-The compiler will not attempt any deconstruction of nested tuples in order to assign them.
+Other conversions aren't considered for assignments.
+It's a compile time error to assign one tuple to another when they have different shapes.
+The compiler won't attempt any deconstruction of nested tuples in order to assign them.
 Let's look at the kinds
 of assignments that are allowed between tuple types.